 Recruiting automation not only increases productivity and efficiency but it also improves the quality of hiring for both recruiters and candidates.
 By automating manual tasks, recruiters can focus more on building relationships, which in turn enhances the candidate experience.

-Here is where companies find recruitment automation softwares the most useful:
+Here is where companies find recruitment automation software the most useful:

 - Sourcing – 39.6%

 - Candidate qualification – 15.8%

 - Engaging candidates – 11.9%

 - Candidate nurturing – 6.9%

 From creating and amending job specifications to advertising them across the multitude of platforms, automation is a godsend for sourcing talent in the modern-day.